AirwavesMan/DayZ-Epoch-Map-Additions/README.md

 # DayZ-Epoch-Map-Additions

-How to add custom Map Content Client Side:
+How to add custom Map Content Client Side Epoch 1.0.6:

  - Put the your custom Map Addon into your missionfile.
 For a better overview, create a folder called mapaddons or something like that and put the file in there.